decaf-dev/vaultexplorer.com/docs/settings.md

 ### Social media image

-Social media images are stored in the IndexedDB of Obsidian.
+Social media images are stored in the IndexedDB of Electron.
 This cache is shared between all vaults.

 If you would like to clear this cache, you may click the **Clear cache** button.
 After clearing the cache, please close and reopen the Vault Explorer view for images to reload.